 Needless to say, Home Insurance covers residential properties, while Landlord Insurance covers buy-to-let properties.

 If your property is “furnished” then it’s definitely worth getting content insurance.
-Additionally, if white goods (cooker, oven, fridge, freezer..etc) are provided by the landlord, then it also maybe worth getting content insurance.
-However, the decision is down to the landlord’s discretion.
+Additionally, if white goods (cooker, oven, fridge, freezer etc.) are provided by the landlord, which it generally is.

 Why do I pay more/less for Landlord Insurance policy than other people?